-- Orange or brown skirt
+Orange or brown skirt

-- Orange knee-high socks
+Orange knee-high socks

 Score the orange sweater.
 While traditional Velma stuck to oversized orange turtlenecks that left everything to the imagination there's no reason you can't show a little skin with a short or long-sleeved orange V-neck sweater.
 Whatever you decide, there are two schools of thought on how to find the sweater for you.
 If you choose to buy new, you have plenty of available retail choices, but you may also want to consider combing your local Goodwill, Salvation Army or other thrift stores for a cool retro orange sweater.

 Find a skirt.
-In the cartoon, Velma's skirt was a deep orange-red, pleated and cut knee-length or shorter.
+In the cartoon, Velma's skirt was a deep orange-red, pleated skirt and cut knee-length or shorter.
 Since you may have trouble finding a skirt in the right color of orange-red, a brown or red skirt will work as a last resort.
 The pleats, as well as the length of the skirt, are left up to your discretion.

-Grab a pair of orange knee-high tube socks.
+Grab a pair of orange knee-high socks.
 No matter what color skirt you decide to go with for your Velma costume, the knee-high socks you choose should be the same shade of orange as your sweater.
 You can find knee socks in a variety of colors online.